Meet 'SGOTUS': Emhoff settles in as second gentleman of US - WTMJ

 Emhoff isn’t shy about gushing over his wife during their public appearances.
 On more than one occasion he has said a version of this line: “One of my favorite things to do is to introduce my wife, Kamala Harris, vice president of the United States.”

-Myra Gutin, an authority on first ladies at Rider University, called Emhoff “revoluntionary.”
+Myra Gutin, an authority on first ladies at Rider University, called Emhoff “revolutionary.”

 “How often have we seen people in his position, people of some prominence, men, stepping back and not only pushing their wives forward, but just openly supporting her?”
 Gutin said.